GovTechSG/seed-documentation/support/troubleshooting-issues.md

 3. Enter your macOS password when prompted.
 4. If you see confirmation, as shown in the image below, Tanium Client is installed on your device.
 ![tanium-client](/images/tanium-client-mac.png)
 5. If you are unable to find it, log into Company Portal to install the Tanium Client on your device.
-Otherwise, you might need to re-onboard your device following the steps here: [SEED Prerequisites](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/onboard-device/seed-prerequisites)
+Otherwise, you might need to re-onboard your device following the steps [here](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/onboard-device/seed-prerequisites).

 <!-- tabs:end -->